• Skip to main content

 6. Elephants Might Help Us Fight Cancer

 This is just a start!
-But who knows what wonders are hidden in elephant’s DNA.
+But who knows what wonders are hidden in the elephant’s DNA.

 7. Elephants Could Also Help Hearing-Impaired